ktrachtova/perseqpipe/docs/annotation_preparation.md

 Then, supply the created STAR index folder (in the code above folder `star_rrna_custom/`) to the PerSeqPIPE.

+> [!WARNING]
->❗**WARNING**: Be aware that versions of STAR need to be identical for both creating an index and running actual STAR aligner inside PerSeqPIPE.
+> Be aware that versions of STAR need to be identical for both creating an index and running actual STAR aligner inside PerSeqPIPE.
 If you do not use provided docker image with identical version to what is currently used by PerSeqPIPE the pipeline might fail.

 ## tRNA
 ```